timescale/promscale/README.md

 ## Promscale Repositories

 This repository contains the source code of the Promscale Connector.
-Promscale also requires that the Promscale Extension which lives in [this repository](https://github.com/timescale/promscale_extension) is installed in the TimescaleDB/PostgreSQL database.
+Promscale also requires that the Promscale extension which lives in [this repository](https://github.com/timescale/promscale_extension) is installed in the TimescaleDB/PostgreSQL database.
 The extension sets up and manages the database schemas and provides performance and SQL query experience improvements.

-This repository also contains the source code for **prom-migrator**. **Prom-migrator** is an **open-source**, **community-driven** and **free-to-use**, **universal prometheus data migration tool**, that migrates data from one storage system to another, leveraging Prometheus's remote storage endpoints.
+This repository also contains the source code for **prom-migrator**. **Prom-migrator** is an **open-source**, **community-driven** and **free-to-use**, **universal prometheus data migration tool**, that migrates datag from one storage system to another, leveraging Prometheus's remote storage endpoints.
 For more information about prom-migrator, visit [prom-migrator's README](https://github.com/timescale/promscale/blob/master/migration-tool/cmd/prom-migrator/README.md).

-You may also want to check [tobs](https://github.com/timescale/tobs) which makes it very easy to deploy a complete observability stack built on Prometheus, OpenTelemetry and Promscale in Kubernetes via cli or helm.
+You may also want to check [tobs](https://github.com/timescale/tobs) which makes it very easy to deploy a complete observability stack built on Prometheus, OpenTelemetry and Promscale in Kubernetes via helm.

 ## Contributing